 Cheri Bryant Hamilton was elected to the first Louisville Metro Council in November 2002.
-She was re-elected to a second term in November of 2006.
+She was re-elected to a fourth four year term in November of 2014.
 Previously, she served on the Louisville Board of Aldermen representing the city’s Twelfth Ward since February 2000.
-She has long been active in education, youth, and civic organizations throughout the community.
+She has long been active in education, youth, civic and political organizations throughout the community.

 Prior to returning to local government, she worked as a Program Coordinator with the Adult Education division of the Jefferson County Public Schools; coordinated the Displaced Homemaker/Single Parent Program; wrote grants for the school district which provided education and job training for the homeless; and coordinated workplace education programs in local companies.
-In addition, she was a principal assistant with the Kentucky Commission on Women under former Gov. Martha Layne Collins’ administration.
+She was a principal assistant with the Kentucky Commission on Women under former Gov. Martha Layne Collins’ administration.

-She has received many honors including being recognized as a “Champion for Children” by the Jefferson County Public Schools, an “Unsung Heroine” by the Louisville Chapter of The Links, Inc.; received the Rev. Bob Burks Humanitarian Award, the Professional Achievement Award by the Louisville Defender, the NAACP Voter Empowerment Award, the SGI-USA Humanitarian Award.
-The Interdenominational Ministerial Coalition Reverend William E. Summers III Community Service Award, the Kentucky Alliance Against Racist and Political Repression Certificate of Recognition, The Yearlings Club Inc. Community Service Award and Delta Sigma Theta Sorority Inc. Louisville Alumnae Chapter Award for Exemplary Public Service, The 2017 University of Louisville College of Arts and Sciences Community Spirit Award, and the WESTEC 2017 Champion Maestro Award for Excellence in Community Service.
+She has received many honors including being recognized as a “Champion for Children” by the Jefferson County Public Schools, an “Unsung Heroine” by the Louisville Chapter of The Links, Inc.; received the Rev. Bob Burks Humanitarian Award, Louisville Defender Newspaper Professional Achievement Award, Louisville Branch NAACP Voter Empowerment Award, SGI-USA Humanitarian Award, Interdenominational Ministerial Coalition Rev. William E. Summers III Community Service Award, Kentucky Alliance Against Racist and Political Repression Certificate of Recognition, The Yearlings Club Inc. Community Service Award, Delta Sigma Theta Sorority Inc. Louisville Alumnae Chapter Award for Exemplary Public Service, University of Louisville College of Arts and Sciences 2017 Community Spirit Award, and the WESTEC 2017 Champion Maestro Award for Excellence in Community Service.

-As a Metro Council representative, Hamilton fought to toughen the animal control ordinance regarding dangerous dogs; mobilized her community to vote four precincts dry and passed legislation that limited the time of alcohol beverage sales at convenience stores to reduce crime in the Shawnee neighborhood; reduced the hours of package liquor sales in Metro Louisville, secured a $1 million grant from the U.S. Department of Justice for a five year “Weed and Seed” program in Shawnee to prevent crime and revitalize the neighborhood; began a Police Youth Outreach program.
-She and LMPD held an “Art-Essay-Poetry and Rap Contest” for area school children on “How I think we can stop the violence in the Community.”; hosted Back to School events and Youth Summits.
+As a Metro Council representative, Hamilton fought to toughen the animal control ordinance regarding dangerous dogs; mobilized her community to vote four precincts dry to prohibit alcohol sales and reduce crime in the Shawnee neighborhood; reduced the hours of package liquor sales in Metro Louisville, secured a $1 million grant from the U.S. Department of Justice for a five -year “Weed and Seed” program in Shawnee to prevent crime and revitalize the neighborhood; began a Police/Youth Outreach program; co-sponsored the initiation of No More Red Dots in Shawnee, and has hosted Back to School events and Youth Summits.

 Councilwoman Hamilton formed a resident-based West Market Street Advisory Committee to develop recommendations to revitalize the streetscape and beautify its commercial corridor, and secured $1 million in the Metro Budget to begin implementation of Phase 1 of the plan.
-Hamilton sponsors an “Outdoor Free Family Film Festival” in area parks and hosts an annual District 5 Community Celebration in September to recognize district volunteers as Molly Leonard Community Service award recipients.
+Hamilton sponsors an “Outdoor Free Family Film Festival” in area parks and hosts an annual District 5 Community Celebration in September which recognizes district volunteers as Molly Leonard Community Service award recipients.
 She is a longtime supporter of the Portland Little League, West Louisville Sports and spearheaded the successful return of “The Dirt Bowl Basketball Tournament” to Shawnee Park so that area young people would have constructive social, leisure and recreational activities during the summer.
 She has sponsored two BrightSites in Portland and Chickasaw and helped facilitate the development of the People’s Garden, numerous tree plantings, and other community gardens in the district.

-A lifelong resident of West Louisville, Councilwoman Hamilton lives in the Chickasaw Neighborhood of the West End and has two children, Victoria and William III
+A lifelong resident of West Louisville, Councilwoman Hamilton lives in the Chickasaw Neighborhood of the West End and has two children, Victoria and William III.